vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 cleaning](2024-04-03-dental-cleaning.md).
 I don't know if it was a continuation or a different cause.

+I went to sleep early, around 10 PM, with the hope that a longer-than-usual sleep would help me with recovery.

+## Two days later (2024-04-27)

+I naturally woke up around 6:40 PM, feeling more refreshed, though with continued salivation issues.
+However, unlike past cases of salivation issues, I felt I had better control and wasn't drooling.

+A little later, around 7:30 AM, I went for bowel movement.
+My bowel movement was fairly normal qualitatively and only a little less than usual in magnitude.

 ## Potential causes and aggravating factors

 ### Aftermath of dental cleaning